How To Adapt Your Home To Your Disability Needs

 For instance, think about the things that you find difficult daily.
 It could be picking things up off the floor or lowering yourself into the bathtub.

-Write down a list and then go to a specialist elder care home fitter and ask them for a quote to fit the items you need.
+Write down a list, and then go to a specialist home fitter and ask them for a quote to fit the items you need.
 Don’t just modify your home with a blanket approach.

 You don’t necessarily have to go to private companies.
 Most home care providers, doctors, and people working in the care industry should be able to tell you from experience what will help you thrive.

 Today’s range of assistive technology options is more extensive than ever before.
+With solutions such as a Care app available to assist carers, the quality of care has significantly improved in recent times.
 People living with disabilities have more choices than in the past and more ways to remain independent in their homes.

 If you find walking upstairs hard, take some time to choose the correct curved stairlift for you.
 Don’t pick anything that won’t fit your lifestyle or meet your needs.